Here’s Why Cannabis Doesn’t Need Double Blind Placebo Tests

 All of this is very, very bad news for cannabis.
 The same evils that contribute to the reproducibility problem are the ones that cannabis battles against every day.
 The only ones who benefit from poor medical trials are drug makers, crooked researchers, and misguided academics.
 That’s Big Pharma and the folks who benefit from the traditional way of doing things, the same ones who think cannabis deserves to be classified alongside heroin as a Schedule I controlled substance.

 It wasn’t until Aug.
-11, 2016 that the DEA announced it was softening the restrictions on medical cannabis studies, allowing researchers to grow the plant for experimental purposes.
-Even now, thanks to its classification under the Controlled Substances Act, researching marijuana involves an arduous amount of red tape that isn’t applied to most other research interests.
+11, 2016 that the DEA announced it was softening the restrictions on medical cannabis studies.
+This relaxation softens the controlled Substances Act.
+Even with the relaxations, researching marijuana involves an arduous amount of red tape that isn’t applied to most other research interests.

 With that kind of government interference, medical cannabis studies are put under a bureaucratic microscope where overseers spend hours looking for any excuse to deny or set back the experiments.
-Further, the nebulous legality creates a chilling effect on academic journals, which may be less interested in publishing research that their government- or pharmacy-funded institutions frown upon.
+Further, the nebulous legality creates a chilling effect on academic journals.
+These publications are less interested in publishing research that their government – or pharmacy – funded institutions frown upon.
 This creates a sense that medical cannabis is an “outsider” treatment.

-When that happens, consumers are left to experiment on themselves—and many do.
+Meanwhile, the establishment treats cannabis consumers like outsiders.
+As a result, must experiment on themselves.
 While the opioid crisis is making big waves across the country, cannabis users have long known that it provides pain-relieving benefits without the same risks of addiction.

 While there are studies that prove that point, the “outsider” status keeps medical marijuana away from patients and doctors who could benefit from its use.
 For example, one public health study found that people saw Vicodin use as “less risky” than marijuana use despite the opiate being nearly as addictive as heroin.